dgaydukov/cert-aws/files/sa.md

 You can't add delete marker, only if you use versioning and delete file, s3 add this market itself.
 You can permanently remove real object by specifying it's versionID in DELETE request.
 If you DELETE a delete marker, s3 would add another delete marker on top of this (so you have 2 versioned delete markers).
 You can permanently remove delete marker by specifying it's versionID in DELETE request.
 In this case delete marker would be removed and from now simple GET request would return latest version of object (only object owner can DELETE delete marker).
+Presign url access - determined by access of creator of such url:
+* if creator of such url has read access - you can use this url to read
+* if creator of such url can write - you can put object by this url

 ###### Glacier
 Glacier - low-cost tape-drive storage value with $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.
 Access to data can take from few minutes to a few hours.
 You store data as archives.
 Vault - same as bucket for s3, actual place where your archives are stored.
 You control access by using iam identity or vault policy.
 Vault Lock - compliance control policy like WORM (write-once-read-many) where you put object only once and lock applied and you can't overwrite it
-When you should never use glacier
+Anti-pattern:
 * rapidly changing data (use EBS/EFS/RDS/DynamoDB)
 * immediate access (use S3)
-You can also use multipart upload to speed up upload by dividing large files into chunks Just like s3 you can use REST API to work with glacier You can set up s3 lifecycle, after which objects from s3 would be moved to glacier (but to view them you should use s3 api, if you use glacier api you won't see this objects)
+You can also use multipart upload to speed up upload by dividing large files into chunks.
+Just like s3 you can use REST API to work with glacier
+You can set up s3 lifecycle, after which objects from s3 would be moved to glacier (but to view/restore them you should use s3 console, cause there is no explicit vault for them in glacier, if you go to glacier console you see nothing)
 You can retrieve up to 5% of your average monthly storage for free each month (rated daily), above this you are charged additional fee
-If you want to move your glacier files to s3 intelligent tier you have to:
-* use glacier console to restore files to original s3 bucket
-* use bucket policy to move these files into intelligent tier Glacier Select - ability to run sql query directly in archive without prior retrieving of full archive.
+Glacier Select - ability to run sql query directly in archive without prior retrieving of full archive.
 So now you can find only what you need instead of restoring full archive.
-Soon it would be integrated with Athena and Reshift Spectrum.
+Soon it would be integrated with Athena and Redshift Spectrum.
+Archives must be stored as uncompressed csv files.
+To query data you have to create select job and specify output s3 bucket where results would be delivered once job is completed.
 You [can't upload file into glacier from console](https://docs.aws.amazon.com/amazonglacier/latest/dev/getting-started-upload-archive.html).
 So if you want to upload you have to use CLI/SDK.
 For many cli commands you hve to pass `--account-id`, this is strange cause your credentials that you use to authenticate your requests already include accountId.
 Even documentation explicitly states `This value must match the AWS account ID associated with the credentials used to sign the request`.
 So it looks like some relict from previous releases.
 But good thing we can use `-` instead of passing 12 digit number every time.